Working As A Photographer To The Fine Art And Luxury Antique World.

-Having worked as a Fine Art Photographer for London's Art world, for more than 30 years, I provide a small insight as to what's needed to work in the art and antique industry, from working with some of the best art dealers and collectors to working 30ft underground for auction houses.
-After many years of working for some industry insiders and I can give you my top tips and advice for aspiring photographers wanting to work in the art world.
+Having worked as a Fine Art Photographer in and around London for more than 30 years, I can provide a small insight as to what's needed to work in the art and antique industry, from working with some of the best art dealers and collectors to working for the big auction houses.

 Read on to learn more.